CivicActions/ssp-toolkit/docs/controls/AC.md

 • Administrator - This role has all permissions enabled by default.

-##### LINCS

-SSH system accounts are provided to contractors on an as-needed basis.
-Access privileges are used to ensure that only authorized personnel access certain areas of the LINCS Technology Project system.
-User access is controlled by the completion and submission of LINCS Technology Project System Rules of Behavior and New User Account Request forms by the user and management.
-These items are completed and submitted whenever a new user requires access or an existing user requires access changes.
-The system administrator, based on need-to-know, assigns the proper permissions.
-The employee’s manager approves the access rights before the initial account is created.
-Finally, the system administrator implements the access rights according to the New User Account Request form.
-The security staff and the support contractor review accounts periodically.
-Accounts no longer in use are removed from the system by the system administrator.
-The LINCS Technology Project has implemented user account procedures to disable inactive user accounts after 90-days of inactivity.
-The LINCS support staff monitors all user accounts to ensure this procedure is enforced.
-Section 6.3, Authentication Management, of the LINCS SSP illustrates the exact procedures the contractor support staff follows to ensure accounts are properly managed.
-The LINCS Technology Project system does not have guest or anonymous accounts.

 #### b

 ##### CivicActions

 CivicActions' Project Manager assigns the "admininstrator" role for the management of all accounts issued to internal admin roles supporting the information system.
 Account requests are initiated by the Project Manager by completing a ticket request and the CivicActions Operation Team manages the entire account creation process.

-##### LINCS

-The System Owner has oversight over all permissions that the Project Manager and Operations Staff manages.

-#### c

-##### LINCS

-In accordance with LINCS Access Control Policy, LINCS group membership is determined according to the individual's position and role within the organization.
-A ticket request is used to request accounts and group membership.
-The request is authorized by the appropriate manager.

 #### d